fatemafaria142/Exploring-Large-Language-Models-in-Science-Exam-Question-Answering/README.md

-# Science Exam Question Answering System with TinyLlama
+# Science Exam Question Answering System

 This project focuses on Science Exam Question Answering, utilizing two distinct datasets and a large language model.
 The datasets used are: